edwintorres/edtorr.com/src/en/pages/about-me/index.md

 ---

 ### Who am I?

-I’m Edwin, a software and data engineer with over 17 years of experience in the government and private sectors.
-I’ve built my career leading teams, optimizing systems, and developing user-focused digital solutions.
-I’m passionate about transforming complex challenges into practical, scalable solutions.
-My journey includes key government projects, high-impact launches, and leadership roles that blend technical expertise with strategic vision—all with the goal of making a real, positive impact.
+With over 18 years of experience across government and private sectors, I am a Software & Data Engineering Leader who builds systems that serve people.
+My focus is on guiding teams, designing scalable platforms, and delivering data and AI solutions that amplify human impact.

+At 18F, I led engineering efforts for agencies such as the USDA and the White House, mentoring engineers, refining processes, removing blockers, and advancing security compliance (NIST, ATO).
+My work included introducing CI/CD pipelines, shaping hiring guidelines for the U.S. Digital Corps, and driving high-profile projects like the AmeriCorps ACC.gov launch and the open-sourcing of the Piipan Azure/.NET platform.

+When 18F was closed in 2025, I transitioned to the private sector.
+That path led me to Edulogika, where I was entrusted to refactor and scale their data platform to support smoother onboarding and future growth.

+Today, as AI and Data Delivery Manager, I lead both Data and AI teams, bringing them together at the heart of delivery.
+My mission hasn’t changed: whether in public service or the private sector, I aim to design secure, resilient, and human-centered systems that empower teachers, amplify their impact, and ultimately serve the public good.

-Beyond work, I live in Puerto Rico, where I balance my passion for technology with family, fitness, and financial independence.
-My mornings start early with workouts, audiobooks, and personal growth, setting the tone for the rest of the day.
-I’m also involved in real estate, continuous learning, and exploring emerging technologies like AI.
-Whether it’s discussing leadership, innovation, or the next big investment, I’m always open to new ideas and collaborations.
+Beyond work, I live in Puerto Rico, where I balance my passion for technology with family life and a strong focus on mental and physical health.
+My days start early with workouts, audiobooks, and reflection, building the discipline and clarity that carry me through the rest of the day.
+I’m also active in real estate, committed to continuous learning, and curious about emerging technologies.
+Whether it’s a conversation on leadership, innovation, or the next big investment, I’m always open to sharing ideas and building connections.

 If you're interested in connecting or collaborating, feel free to <a href="/en/pages/contact-me/">reach out</a>.
 Otherwise, explore <a href="/en/blog/">my blog</a> for more.